Auto Dealer Bonds Guide

 Most states require auto dealer bonds to operate a dealership, but not all.
-If you're just beginning your research, select your state from the map below to determine your requirements (you may see several requirements or none at all).
+If you're just beginning your research, select your state from the map below to determine your requirements (you may see several bonds listed, such as new and used car dealer bonds, or none at all).
 If you have any doubts about which bond you need, it is best to contact a bond professional.

 Select Your State

 #2: Get Approved for Your Motor Vehicle Dealer Bond

 Once you know which bond you need for your dealership, your next step is to apply online and get instantly approved.

 #3: Sign and Submit Your DMV Bond to the State

 Once you have your auto dealer bond in your hands you will need to:

 - Send the signed bond to the state (along with any other important paperwork provided by the state or bond agency)

 The state should contact you after they receive your bond and ship your license to you; this process can take roughly one to three weeks depending on your state.

 Costs are a percentage of the bond amount that's required of you, which is based on your personal credit.
 Use our bond pricing tool to get a quick ballpark estimate or an exact quote.